Enhancing Home Safety and Comfort for Dementia Care: A Comprehensive Guide to Renovations and Adaptations

 Dr Rahman

 You will have to forgive me!
-I am in love with you!
+I am thrilled with your information!
 Finally, someone with your level of knowledge of the disease of dementia. and actually applying that knowledge to the real world.

 One of my pet peeves is we are in the dark ages as far as the care of those with dementia.
 And you are solving a piece of that puzzle.